Bicycle lane road marking on a tarmac road with the sun shining in the background.

 2. Free bicycle safety check at Halfords

-Halfords is offering a free bike safety check* at all of its UK stores.
-There's no need to book – just pop along with your bike and ask a member of staff for a free bike check, which shouldn't take more than 10-15 minutes and covers the frame, handlebars, wheels/tyres, gears, chain, brakes and saddle.
+Halfords is offering a free bike safety check at all of its UK stores.
+You can book online and the check can take up to 30 minutes and covers the frame, handlebars, wheels/tyres, gears, chain, brakes and saddle.

 Obviously, it's no coincidence Halfords is doing these checks when it also sells bike parts and cycling accessories.
-So be warned, staff are likely to try to sell to you (eg, new tyres, saddle etc), but there's no obligation to act on any advice you're given, or to buy anything.
+So be warned, staff are likely to try to sell to you (for example new tyres, saddle and so on), but there's no obligation to act on any advice you're given, or to buy anything.
 The check itself is totally free.

 3. Save with free bike-maintenance tutorials on YouTube etc – good for little jobs